 Missing calls on your iPhone?
-Or finding that your iPhone calls go directly to voicemail, and you don't know why?
+Or finding that your iPhone calls go directly to voicemail, and don't know why?
 You're not alone.

 Do Not Disturb mode